Dog-Friendly Hunter Valley, NSW: Visiting with a Dog

 Hunter Valley Pet-Friendly Hotels

 One of the most popular pet-friendly hotels in the Hunter Valley is Estate Tuscany.
-Five rooms have been designated as pet-friendly, with a $30 fee per night applying.
-There’s extensive grounds for your dog to explore on a lead, plus a designated pet-friendly table outside their onsite restaurant.
-They also offer a pet sitting service, in case you want to enjoy a fine dining experience elsewhere.
+Multiple rooms have been designated as pet-friendly, the onsite restaurant and bar are both pet-friendly, and there are extensive grounds for your pup to explore on lead.

 Alternatively, enquire at Voco Kirkton Park Hunter Valley.
-The hotel has a handful of pet-friendly rooms (available by booking directly), complete with private courtyards.
-Note that dogs are restricted to a maximum weight of 20kg, plus there is a pet fee of $100 per night, with pups pampered in return with their own bed, bowl and home-made treats.
+The hotel has a number of pet-friendly rooms (available by booking directly), complete with private courtyards.
+Note that dogs are restricted to a maximum weight of 15kg (not always strictly enforced…).
+There is a pet fee of $100, with pups pampered in return with their own bed, bowl and home-made treats.

 Voco Kirkton Park Exterior